monster-js/monster-js/docs/router/defining-routes.md

 # Defining Routes

-Defining routes in Weco JS Router is straightforward and intuitive.
+Defining routes in Monster JS Router is straightforward and intuitive.
 Routes are declared using the `<router-outlet />` component, which specifies the path and the component to render when the path is matched.
-This document explains the various ways to define routes in your Weco JS application.
+This document explains the various ways to define routes in your Monster JS application.

 ## Basic Routes